 Hospice care involves providing physical and emotional care for a patient who is not expected to live.
-This care is usually provided at home, and is covered by your Medicare Part A health insurance, however, Medicare also covers approved hospice facilities.
+This care is usually provided at home, and is covered by your Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc.... health insurance, however, Medicare also covers approved hospice facilities.

 To qualify for hospice on Medicare your doctor must first certify that you are terminally ill and have less than six months to live.
 Also, you must agree to forgo treatment for your illness and opt for comfort care (palliative care) instead, and sign a document to that effect.
 After that, Medicare kicks in and covers the majority of the costs.

 Medicare covered hospice care includes the following:

 - Counseling services for you and your family;

 - Drugs and other medications to help manage pain and symptoms;

 - Medical supplies and equipment;

 - Inpatient care to help relieve symptoms, and for respite for caregivers;